sschuhmi/blogpost/README.md

 (list files here)

-# Results <a name="results"></a>

-The main findings of the code can be found at the post available here.

 ## Installation & Libraries <a name="installation"></a>

 To analyze the data, I used Python (version 3.9.19) in combination with Jupyter Notebooks (version 6.4.5).
 The code is provided within the ipynb-File and should run on any Python 3 version (3.0.* or higher) without any issues.
 It was tested using the Anaconda distribution of Python.</br>